A Coherent Body of Work

 This question is often asked by teachers: It is certainly not a requirement to have a theme, and themes should never be imposed.
 Continuity can be developed from one piece to the next, a progression of coherent linking ideas that aren't necessarily thematic.
 If students choose to work with a theme, it is important not to be limited by it, do not try to force everything to ‘fit ’ the theme but rather let it evolve naturally.

 Look for naturally occurring connections between pieces: remember that the work selected for the exhibition should "hang" together.
-Any pieces that don't 'fit' in your exhibition may still be included in the Process Portfolio.
+Any pieces that don't 'fit' in your exhibition you may need to leave out.
+They can still be documented in the PP:

 However, for most students it can be very helpful to have a focus, to identify some key areas of interest and to develop a body of work around these.
 This studio work is supported and informed by the investigations in the Process Portfolio and Comparative Study.